 - lemon zest – be careful when zesting.
 Do not zest past the white part or it will make the fish bitter.

 Garnish grilled trout with fresh dill, thyme, or tarragon.
 We also like to place lemon slices (grilled) on top just before serving.
+Drizzle with lemon juice and homemade garlic butter sauce.

 Heavy-duty aluminum foil – this makes foil packets easy to handle without puncturing and leaking.